lsst-dm/dmtn-094/index.rst

 The LSP API Aspect MUST be able to make requests to other services.
 This requires relaying the appropriate tokens to the services.
-In order to satisfy a `token acceptance guarantee <#token-acceptance-guarantee>`__, in the context of asychronous and long-running requests, the LSP API Aspect MUST obtain, either through self-issuance or a request to the `token issuer <#token-issuer>`__, a new token with a bounded lifetime which can be honored by the other LSP API aspect services.
+In order to satisfy a `token acceptance guarantee <#token-acceptance-guarantee>`__, in the context of asynchronous and long-running requests, the LSP API Aspect MUST obtain, either through self-issuance or a request to the `token issuer <#token-issuer>`__, a new token with a bounded lifetime which can be honored by the other LSP API aspect services.